DanWahlin/openai-acs-msgraph/README.md

 1. If you'd like to use the Azure Communication Services (ACS) phone calling functionality, visit https://portal.azure.com, create an ACS resource, and add a phone number.
 Ensure that the phone number has calling capabilities enabled.

-1. Update the ACS phone number in the `.env` file:
+1. Update the ACS connection string and phone number in the `.env` file.
+You can get the connection string from the Azure Portal by going to your ACS resource, selecting `Keys` from the left-hand menu, and copying the `connection string` value.

     ```
+    ACS_CONNECTION_STRING=<ACS_CONNECTION_STRING>
     ACS_PHONE_NUMBER=<ACS_PHONE_NUMBER>
     ```